Skip to content

 London Marathon PSPO

-The PSPO granted the City of London Police additional powers to prevent public drinking in specific areas, by refusing entry to those carrying alcohol or nitrous oxide in certain areas, or by confiscating those within the areas.
+The PSPO gives the City of London Police additional powers to prevent public drinking in specific areas, by refusing entry to those carrying alcohol or nitrous oxide in certain areas, or by confiscating those within the areas.
 Those people in breach of the PSPO could be issued with a Fixed Penalty Notice (FPN) of £100.

-The City Corporation is proposing a renewal of the current London Marathon PSPO for a further three years, to continue to safeguard the public from anti-social behaviour and public disorder, make the most effective use of police resources and protect this important global event.
+The City of London Corporation is proposing a renewal of the current London Marathon PSPO for a further three years, to continue to safeguard the public from anti-social behaviour and public disorder, make the most effective use of police resources and protect this important global event.

-Consequences of breaching the PSPO
+Consequences of breaching a PSPO

 The PSPO will be enforced by a constable or authorised person.